 What are the emerging niches within the nursing field?

-After completing an online nursing degree in Tennessee, preparing for the job market requires focused steps.
-Graduates should first obtain licensure by passing the NCLEX-RN exam, which is mandatory to practice as a registered nurse in Tennessee.
+After earning an online nursing degree in Tennessee, preparing for the job market requires careful planning.
+Start by obtaining Tennessee's nursing license, which involves passing the NCLEX-RN exam governed by the Tennessee Board of Nursing.
+This license is essential to practice legally in the state.

 What are the top skills employers look for in nursing degree graduates in Tennessee?